The Crypto Loan Economy

 Tokens Available for Loans and Pool Risk Variety

 Aside from risk assessment methods, the types of tokens offered for loans is also an important differentiating factor.
 While individuals can use UniSwap to exchange the loaned assets for a preferred asset not offered by lending protocols, users may want to avoid facing slippage, transaction fees, and added smart contract risk.
-Every aforementioned protocol offers the popular and dependable USDC, given that it is considered to be the safest stablecoin within the DeFi ecosystem.
+The aforementioned protocols offer the popular and dependable USDC, given that it is considered to be the safest stablecoin within the DeFi ecosystem.
 TrueFi offers UDT, BUSD, and TUSD in addition to USDC, while Maple offers USDC and WETH.
 Gearbox has the most variety, offering DAI, USDC, WETH, and WBTC for loans since they have the ability to restrict the use of funds to only whitelisted protocols.

 Another added functionality of UC lending protocols is the offering of multiple lending pools for the same asset.
 A great advantage of having multiple pools of the same asset is the ability to have pools with varying levels of risk for liquidity providers.
 Maple Finance, Clearpool, and Goldfinch offer multiple pools per asset type based on the specified borrowers, while TrueFi, DebtDAO, and Gearbox offer just one single pool per asset type.
 For example, on Maple Finance users can deposit USDC into either Maven 11 Capital’s pool for 11.3% APY or Alameda Research’s pool for 10.5%, with the difference in APY being due to the delta in estimated risk determined for each institution.